-We’re proud to support and help implement the following service models that improve student access to nutritious school meals.
-Give us a call if you want to implement a new breakfast service model – we’re here to help!
+We’re proud to support and help implement the following service models that improve student access to nutritious Breakfast After the Bell.
+Contact us if you want to implement a new breakfast service model – we’re here to help!

 Breakfast in the Classroom